szhublox/experimental-behaviors-sdwebui/README.md

 ### Swap prompt/negative prompt and negate CFG

 This does not change the image output very much.
-The drawback is that the negative prompt has a hard 75 token limit.
+An interesting side-effect is the ability to use AND in the negative prompt.

 ### Setting sampler stop\_at